Murphy, North Carolina: 20th century to present

 The Henn Theater, one of the oldest continually-operating movie theaters in North Carolina, opened in Murphy in 1935.
 A new Murphy post office was constructed on Hiwassee Street in 1949, replacing the former location on Tennessee Street.
 In approximately 1961, the two-mile, four lane Dr. William A. Hoover Bridge was built over the Hiwassee River near Murphy to serve US Route 19.
 Levi Strauss & Co. opened a plant in Murphy in December 1963 to make jeans.
 The plant hired 380 employees at its peak.
 It closed in February 1999.
 Today, the building is occupied by Snap-on Tools.
 The town's wastewater treatment plant was built in the mid-1960s.

 On April 3, 1974, an F4 tornado in Murphy killed four people (including two children) and injured 40.
 It destroyed 45 houses, 45 mobile homes, and caused major damage to 55 other homes.
 Local damages totaled $13 million (1974).
 It was the deadliest of four tornadoes that hit the county during the first four days of April in the 1974 Super Outbreak.
 An EF2 tornado hit Murphy on March 2, 2012, as part of the Tornado outbreak of March 2–3, 2012.
 This tornado damaged two schools and affected multiple businesses.

 Nearly a year after the March 2012 tornado, debris washed up in the Valley River under the Bulldog Drive bridge and caused the waters to go to the sides, causing strong currents, making a large portion of the bridge collapse.
 A water system was also damaged and left many businesses east of the bridge without sewer or water.
 The nearby Murphy High School was without both, with students having to use port-a-potties and carry bagged lunches made at another school.

 Bus service to Murphy ended in 1975.
 A four-lane highway was built between Murphy and the neighboring town of Andrews around 1977.
 Walmart's first North Carolina store was constructed in Murphy in 1983 and opened on August 16.
 The store moved to its current location in 1991 and the old building is now a Big Lots, Mexican store, and Mexican restaurant.
 Murphy's Walmart remained the only one in the state until 1986.
 The 45-acre Konehete Veterans Park was established in the 1990s.
 In 1999, a 10-mile, 12-inch water line was built to connect Murphy and Andrews' water systems.
 The interconnect agreement expired in 2022.

 Work on Murphy's 4-mile River Walk trail began in 2002.
 The trail follows the Hiwassee and Valley rivers around downtown, connecting the L&N Depot and Konehete Park.
 On May 31, 2003 Olympic Park bomber Eric Rudolph was captured behind a Murphy Save-A-Lot by rookie police officer Jeff Postell.
 In October 2024, one of the oldest remaining buildings in downtown Murphy, the Akin-Axley-Davidson house at 69 Valley River Avenue, was demolished.
 The home was built during the Civil War.
+A Triceratops at the N.C.
+Museum of Natural Sciences was named after the town of Murphy in 2025.